Baron of Craigie: Guthrie and Makgill families

 Guthrie is an ancient place-name and surname in Forfarshire or Angus.
 The original Guthrie of Clan Guthrie was Sir David Guthrie who lived in the fifteenth century.
-He was Armour Bearer to King James VII of Scotland, also Sheriff of Angus, Lord High Treasurer of Scotland, among other major government posts.
+He was Armour Bearer to James II of Scotland, also Sheriff of Angus, Lord High Treasurer of Scotland, among other major government posts.
 The Guthries of Craigie are descended from John Guthrie 1st of Hiltoun, fourth son of Sir Alexander Guthrie, 2nd Baron of Guthrie.

 James Guthrie, (1669–1711), a Scottish merchant in Stockholm and later in Dundee, married Christian Scott, daughter of a Dundee merchant, on 23 April 1695.

 The second son of James and Christian, James, was born on 28 March 1698, and married Elizabeth, daughter of David Gardyne of Middleton on 22 July 1733.
 She died on 25 July 1745, while he survived until 9 March 1788.
 James Guthrie of Hiltoun of Craigie and other lands, is recorded in a crown charter of 12 February 1729 also as James Guthrie 1st Baron of Craigie, 6 August 1764.
 In 1766 James Guthrie Jr. of Craigie bought the superiorities of the third part of Craigie from Dundee Town Council.
 According to the Directory of Landownership in Scotland circa 1770, the third greatest by value landowner in Dundee was Guthrie of Craigie, with his lands of Craigie worth £1500.
 The couple had a number of children, including James who became 2nd Baron Guthrie of Craigie.

 James Guthrie of Craigie, 2nd Baron of Craigie, was born 15 May 1740, and married Emilia Murray, daughter of Alexander Murray of Lintrose, a merchant burgess, on 29 October 1767.
 She died on 7 November 1824, and he died 14 January 1830.
 James Guthrie of Craigie was granted Crown Charters on 5 July 1792, and 5 July 1815.
 He was admitted as a burgess of Dundee on 16 April 1817.
 He was described as having a "Moderate fortune.
 A family.
 Nephew to Panmure's factor.
 Will lean to that family." in the View of the Political State of Scotland in the Last Century: a Confidential Report: Political Opinions, Family Connections, or Personal Circumstances of the 2662 County Voters in 1788.
 The couple had a number of children including their eldest son James, a Lieutenant in the Royal Navy, who served under Captain Bligh on his famous voyage.
 Lieutenant James's health suffered during the voyage and he was invalided home but died on 10 July 1795 at Innsbruck.
 He had also served as First Lieutenant aboard Lord Hood's flagship Victory.